-Prateek, Priyanka to lead Indian men's and women's teams at Inaugural Kho Kho World Cup
+Prateek, Priyanka to lead Indian men's and women's teams at inaugural Kho Kho World Cup

-In addition to Prateek and Priyanka’s leadership roles, Munni Joon will serve as head coach for the women’s team, while Ashwani Kumar will mentor the men’s squad.
+In addition to Prateek and Priyanka's leadership roles, Sumit Bhatia will serve as head coach for the women's team, while Ashwani Kumar will mentor the men's squad.

+"It is the first World Cup and I have been chosen as the women’s team captain, it is a great feeling indeed.
+In the coming years Kho Kho will grow in this country and the juniors should practice hard, as they may get opportunities to play in the Asian or Commonwealth Games or even the Olympics," Priyanka told PTI.

+"I have been playing Kho Kho for the past 24 years and finally this day has come that I will captain my side.
+The moment my name was announced, I got goosebumps.
+My family will be proud that finally my hard-work has paid off," Prateek said..

 Kho Kho Federation of India President Sudhanshu Mittal, alongside Kho Kho World Cup CEO Major General Vikram Dev Dogra, made the announcement.